nqpz/vis-dependencies/README.md

 simplification.
 It is still valid, since everything is contained within the same Stackage snapshot, and so any reference will be consistent and okay.

+Github data
+the github data contains the properties

+  + The name(which is the same as the original package
+  + A json object containing several fields

+Interesting fields is

+  + "stargazers_count"
+  + "subscribers_count"
+  + "forks"
+  + "watchers"
+  + "open_issues_count"